MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-share-reports.md

 ![grant people access](media/service-share-reports/grant-people-access.png)

-In the **Grant people access** dialog, make sure the **Include my changes** option is selected so that filters are includes when you share the report with others.
+In the **Grant people access** dialog, make sure the **Include my changes** option is selected so that filters are included when you share the report with others.

 ![include my changes](media/service-share-reports/include-my-changes.png)

-The **Include my changes** setting include any changes to the following:
+The **Include my changes** setting includes any changes to the following:
 - Filters (filter pane or URL filters)
 - Slicers
 - Personalize visuals